 dogtoys.example.com from an AdWords link, and visit the site repeatedly, before finally completing their purchase on

 www.example.com.
-Their first visit to the shopping cart will be counted as an additional (and new) visitor session because visitor data for
+Their first visit to the shopping cart will be counted as an additional (and new) user session because user data for

 www.example.com is separated--by cookie--from

-If you wish instead to link visitor and referral traffic between two domains, you can achieve this with a small customization to the tracking code.
+If you wish instead to link user and referral traffic between two domains, you can achieve this with a small customization to the tracking code.
 See Cross Domain Tracking for more information.

 Separate Domains Do Not Mean Separate Content